‘Game Of Thrones’ Season 8 Spoilers: Who Survives To S8, Projected Release Date

 Game of Thrones showrunners David Benioff and D.B.
 Weiss teased Season 8 at the SXSW festival.
 Among the revelations they shared about the final season was the episode count.

 Entertainment Weekly reports that Benioff and Weiss confirmed only six episodes would comprise Game of Thrones Season 8, also known as the smash hit’s final season.
-That is one more episode, than half of Game of Thrones first six seasons.
+That is one more episode than half of Game of Thrones first six seasons.
 In comparison, it is only one episode less than Game of Thrones Season 7, which will have seven total episodes.

 When will Season 8 begin filming?

 In the same interview actor Liam Cunningham (Ser Davos Seaworth) hinted at Season 7’s release date, he also stated when filming for Season 8 would commence.
-Cunningham told The Independent.

-“…the [filming for the] final season starts again as far as I know in September.”
+Cunningham told the Independent, “…the [filming for the] final season starts again as far as I know in September.”

 If Season 8’s current production schedule holds, filming will begin on the final season, just as Season 7 concludes its run on HBO.
 Game of Thrones Season 7 premieres on July 16, with seven episodes comprising the penultimate season.

 Since that is the case, Game of Thrones Season 7 will last for seven weeks.
-That puts the air date for the Game of Thrones Season 7 finale as August 27, which means unlike the gap between the Season 6 finale, and the beginning of production on Season 7, fans will not have to wait long, after the Season 7 finale airs to start hearing news about filming on Season 8.
+That puts the air date for the Game of Thrones Season 7 finale as August 27, which means unlike the gap between the Season 6 finale and the beginning of production on Season 7, fans will not have to wait long after the Season 7 finale airs to start hearing news about filming on Season 8.

 When will Game of Thrones Season 8 premiere?

 Entertainment Weekly confirmed that production on Game of Thrones Season 7 had begun on September 1, 2016.
 From the sound of things, production on Game of Thrones Season 8 is likely to follow the same timeline as Season 7.
-If it continues to stay that course, it stands to reason that Season 8 will premiere around the same time, as Season 7, which puts a projected Season 8 release date around July 2018.
+If it continues to stay that course, it stands to reason that Season 8 will premiere around the same time as Season 7, which puts a projected Season 8 release date around July 2018.

 Where will Season 8 film?